Responsive

 });

-Playwright is a testing library that allows us to automate different browsers.
-We’ll use it to interact with our web application.
+Playwright is a testing library that allows us to automate different browsers, making it ideal for how to test applications in Kubernetes environments:

 const { test, expect } = require('@playwright/test');